2020 BLUE BUNNY HELMET OF HOPE TERMS AND CONDITIONS

 Individuals submitting nominations must be residents of one of the fifty United States or the District of Columbia who are eighteen (18) years of age or older.
 Employees (as well as their immediate family members, parents, children, siblings, spouses and others living in the same household, whether related or not) of the Foundation, Jimmie Johnson Racing, Hendrick Motorsports, Wells Enterprises, Inc. (“Wells”) and their affiliates and any other persons or entities involved in the execution or administration of the Initiative are not eligible to submit nominations.
 All nominations become the sole property of the Foundation and will not be returned.
 By submitting a nomination, individuals grant to the Foundation the irrevocable right and license to use the nomination or any portion thereof in press and promotional materials and on its Websites, except where prohibited by law.
 Individuals may submit only one (1) nomination.
 If an individual submits more than one nomination, all nominations other than the first one received by Foundation from such individual will be disqualified.

 - CRITERIA FOR CHARITIES.
-The Initiative focuses on charities that work with K-12 public schools and/or districts to provide support/enhance K-12 public education in the fifty United States and the District of Columbia (the “Initiative’s Focus”).
+The Initiative focuses on charities that work with K-12 public schools and/or districts to provide support/enhance K-12 public education in the fifty United States and the District of Columbia.
+In addition, non-profits that provide services to school age children that have been directly impacted by the Covid-19 public health crisis can be nominated (the “Initiative’s Focus”).
 To be eligible for nomination or as a grant recipient, a Charity must (a) be a 501(c)(3) tax-exempt organization, (b) have a mission or existing program consistent with the Initiative’s Focus, and (c) provide a copy of its IRS determination letter and mission statement to the Foundation upon request.
 Parent/Teacher Organizations of K-12 public schools with a 501(c)(3) tax-exempt status are eligible to be nominated.
 The following are ineligible to be a Grant recipient in connection with this Initiative: (x) public and private schools; (y) past recipients of Blue Bunny Helmet of Hope grants; and (z) charities that are competitive to the existing partners of the Foundation, as determined by the Foundation in its sole discretion.
 In the event of a question as to the eligibility of a Charity, the Foundation’s decision shall be final and binding, and it not subject to appeal.

 - GRANT AWARD DETAILS: Upon compliance with the terms contained herein, each of the Selected Charities shall: (i) have its logo placed on Jimmie Johnson’s helmet during the Race, subject to the contingencies identified in these Terms and Conditions, (ii) shall each receive one (1) check from the Foundation in the amount of twenty five thousand dollars ($25,000) to be used in connection with the furtherance of K-12 public education and within the guidelines provided by the Foundation, and (iii) receive $200 in vouchers for an ice cream party provided by Wells, makers of Blue Bunny Ice Cream.
 Should Jimmie Johnson not participate in the Race nothing shall be awarded to the Selected Charities in lieu of having their respective logos appear on Jimmie Johnson’s helmet during the Race.
 The Foundation may, in its sole and absolute discretion, disqualify any Selected Charity that fails to comply with the Terms and Conditions set forth herein.
 In the event of a disqualification the Foundation may select an alternate Selected Charity from those other Semi-Finalist Charities which were part of Round Two.
 Grant and other awards are non-transferable and may not be substituted.
 Any tax liability that results from accepting a Grant or award is the sole responsibility of the Selected Charity.